 Being injured in an accident can be devastating to every aspect of one’s life.
 When your injury is the result of someone else’s carelessness or negligence, you are entitled to seek damages, including your loss of earning capacity and pain and suffering.
 Sometimes, though, an injury is so severe that it causes a degree of suffering beyond lost finances.
-If your lifestyle has been changed as a result of your injury, you may be qualified to file a lawsuit for physical impairment.
+If your lifestyle has changed as a result of your injury, you may be qualified to file a lawsuit seeking damages for physical impairment.

-Defining Physical Impairment?
+Defining Physical Impairment

 Imagine, for example, a professional ballerina who becomes paralyzed when she is hit by a car.
-This person has not only suffered a debilitating injury, she has also lost the ability to work and engage in an activity she loves.
+This person has not only suffered a debilitating injury, but she has also lost the ability to work and engage in an activity she loves.
 Not being able to perform ballet may cause a loss of enjoyment in life, thereby resulting in physical impairment.

 How Does One Prove Physical Impairment?